 The other day (May 2009) I heard a geologist (Prof. Pilmer I think it was) saying that it is a conceit by humans to think that they can effect a system as big as the Earth.
 Hasn't he heard of the ozone hole caused by humans releasing ozone depleting chemicals into the atmosphere - a problem that has now been addressed by outlawing these chemicals.
 Doesn't he believe that the current build up of carbon dioxide in the atmosphere has been caused by humans.
 Where does he think all the by-products of fossil fuel burning by humans goes?

-How can the deniers think that increasing the concentration of carbon dioxide (CO2) due to man made causes, from 280 parts per million (ppm) in pre-industrial times to 387 ppm now and to possibly 450 ppm in the future (Note 1) would not affect the climate on the planet.
+How can the deniers think that increasing the concentration of carbon dioxide (CO2) due to man made causes, from 280 parts per million (ppm) in pre-industrial times to 387 ppm now (that was in 2009 - it at 415 ppm in 2020) and to possibly 450 ppm in the future (Note 1) would not affect the climate on the planet.
 (The only way they could do this was if they were arguing that carbon dioxide allowed as much infrared radiation transmission as normal air and I have never heard them argue that.)
 While 450 ppm does not sound like much you have to consider the total thickness of the atmosphere.
 While the atmosphere of the earth goes up 100 km and more by that height it is very thin.
 If the atmosphere was at the density of the air at sea level all the way up its thickness would be 7.81 kilometres (Note 2).
 At this atmospheric thickness, if the CO2 was concentrated in one layer, at a CO2 concentration of 280 ppm the layer would be 2.2 metres thick.
 At 387 ppm the layer would be 3.0 metres thick (a 38% increase).
 At 450 ppm the layer would be 3.5 metres thick (a 44% increase) (Note 3).
 Its like putting an additional blanket around the earth, currently an additional 0.8 metres up to an additional 1.3 metres thickness or more if the concentration of CO2 increases past 450 ppm.
 Logically how can this not affect the Earth's climate to some extent when experiments show that carbon dioxide interferes with infrared radiation.
 And CO2 is only one of the green house gases in the atmosphere that are increasing due to the activity of mankind.